 - During surgery: The robotic arm places a piece of equipment in the joint with great precision, preventing the surgeon from coming out of the area of the planned surgery.

 - 3D modeling: A 3D model of the joints is uploaded to the robotic arm's computer and cuts are made with pinpoint accuracy during surgery.

 Using a robotic arm reduces the risk of misplacing the joint during a hip replacement.

-What can be expected during a robot-assisted hip replacement in Turkey?
+What can be expected during a robotic hip replacement in Turkey?

 Before the surgery, you will be under anesthesia, which will make you sleep during the procedure.